-25. What, in your opinion, is the most likely growth area for disputes for the next five years?
+25. What is the most likely growth area for commercial disputes in your jurisdiction for the next 5 years?

 In our opinion, the most likely growth area was and will be in the field of foundation and trust law disputes connected with international commercial transactions.
 We also see potential growth areas in the field of banking and insurance.